Audio-WestlakeU/FN-SSL/README.md

 # FN-SSL
-A python implementation of "FN-SSL: Full-Band and Narrow-Band Fusion for Sound Source Localization", INTERSPEECH, 2023.
+A python implementation of "FN-SSL: Full-Band and Narrow-Band Fusion for Sound Source Localization" (paper: https://arxiv.org/pdf/2305.19610.pdf), INTERSPEECH, 2023.
 (A simple version, more detailed introduction will be updated soon)

 + **Contributions**
   - Full-Band and Narrow-Band Fusion